Skip to content

 .Reads<Velocity>(TagSet<GameTags.Player>.Value);

-To force-complete jobs before main-thread access:
+To force-complete tracked jobs before main-thread access: